pippinbarr/chesses3/process/to-do.md

 - ~~_NOT BAD__ First draft~~
 - ~~__NO DON'T__ Add in square highlighting pre-move so they know what to play?~~

-- Info panel (include a link to the PGN of the game)
+- ~~Info panel (include a link to the PGN of the game)~~

 # PACIFIST

 - ~~__WORKS WELL__ First draft~~
+- Remove check and checkmate?

-- Info panel
+- Info panel?

 # GHOST

+- Prototype...

 # DRESSAGE